California sea lion: 2015 Californian shore sea lions pups crisis

 In January and February 2015, 1450 malnourished or sick California sea lion pups were found along stretches of the California coast, and estimations give a higher number of dead pups.
 The National Oceanic and Atmospheric Administration has pointed to unprecedentedly warm Pacific coastal waters, related to Pacific decadal oscillation and El Niño, as the likely cause.
 Elevated water temperatures reduced the abundance of anchovies, sardines and mackerel, principal components of the California sea lion pup diet during nursery season.
 This caused many California sea lion pups to starve, while others died when they took to open waters in search of food at too early an age.

 Several months earlier, in the summer of 2014, a large number of Cassin's auklet chicks died during the fledging period due to similar circumstances brought about by elevated water temperatures.

 Oregon and Washington state governments annual killings

 In November 2018, the State of Oregon obtained a permit to kill 93 California sea lions per year below Willamette Falls.
 Under a similar program, Oregon and Washington had killed over 150 California sea lions on the Columbia River by January 2019.
+In both cases, the purpose was to protect the local populations of fish (such as trout or salmon) from predation by the sea lions.
+In August 2020, the federal government authorized the states of Oregon, Washington, and Idaho as well as six regional tribes to cull sea lions that preyed upon endangered species of fish in the Columbia River basin, allowing for the killing of up to 540 California sea lions and 176 Steller sea lions over the following five years.
+Between 2020 and April 2023, Oregon killed 99 sea lions as part of this program.